SidneyFC17/fieloelr/doc/UC-ELR-0011-Determine Question Response Correction.md

 ##### 2. The related question is from type “Multiple Choice” and all the answers are correct (step 1 of basic flow)
    1. The system verifies that the related question is from type “Multiple Choice”
-   2. The system verifies that all answers match the correct answers options
+   2. The system verifies that all answer match the correct answers options
    3. The system verifies that no answer is missing
    4. The system sets the “IsCorrect” field to “true”
    5. End of flow